PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now when you submit your form, inside our console log you should see the message being returned from our route handler.
+When you submit your form, you should see the message returned from our route handler in our console log.

 ![003-route-response](./images/003-route-response.gif)

-Now that we know that our **Summary Form** and our **Route Handler** are connected we can move on to work on the logic responsible that will summarize our video.
+Now that we know that our **Summary Form** and **Route Handler** are connected, we can work on the logic responsible for summarizing our video.

 ## Using Next.js Route Handler LangChain and Open AI To Create A Summary.

-In this section we will take a look on how to create a video summary based on the video transcript.
+This section will examine how to create a video summary based on the video transcript.

-We will be using couple of service to help us accomplish this.
+We will be using a couple of services to help us accomplish this.

-Prerequesit: you will need to have an account with **Open AI** if you don't have one, go [here](https://platform.openai.com/docs/introduction) and create one.
+Prerequisite: You must have an account with Open AI.
+If you don't have one, go [here](https://platform.openai.com/docs/introduction) and create one.

 ### Getting Transcript From YouTube

-In the past, I have use ['youtube-transcript']() library, interestingly just recently it broke.
+In the past, I have used the ['youtube-transcript'](https://www.npmjs.com/package/youtube-transcript) library; interestingly, it broke just recently.

 You can read through the issues [here](https://github.com/Kakulukian/youtube-transcript/issues/19#issuecomment-2041204365).

-Luckily the amazing community created a work around, so that is what we are going to use in our code.
+Luckily, the fantastic community created a workaround, which we will use in our code.

-For all who are reading this in the future, the fix might of been merged so you would be able to update your code and use the `youtube-transcript` package directly.
+The fix might have been merged for all who read this in the future, so you could update your code and use the `youtube-transcript` package directly.

-Just a quick note: when using other libraries especially ones that are not officially supported, it can lead to breaking changes, something to keep in mind.
+A quick note: Using other libraries, especially ones not officially supported, can lead to breaking changes, so keep this in mind.

-So if you need a service to be guaranteed it may be valuable to create your own implementation.
+So, if you need a service to be guaranteed, it may be valuable to create your own implementation.

-I started building a plugin in Strapi to create transcripts using OpenAi whisper service once it is done, I will create a blog post around it.
+I started building a plugin in Strapi to create transcripts using the OpenAi whisper service.
+Once it is done, I will make a blog post around it.

-But for this video we will just go with the following, start by navigating to `src/lib` and create a file name `youtube-transcript.ts` and paste in the following code.
+But for this video, we will follow the following steps: navigate to `src/lib`, create a file named `youtube-transcript.ts`, and paste it into the following code.

 ```ts
 import { parse } from "node-html-parser";